michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part2.md

 # The worth of a CMU MISM degree in the US job market [Project - Part 2]
-### Visualising the Master of Information Systems Management program's value and demand
+## Visualising the Master of Information Systems Management program's value and demand

 [Home](readme.md)

-### Presentation: things to build on from (Outstanding from part1)
+### Introduction
+This section of the project focuses on how everything comes together.
+- I sought inspiration from design content and class resources
+- Identified the target audience and general theme
+- Created a draft story map (to show how the story flows and which visuals support the story)

-- Opportunities and needs
+- Did some user research (critique, interviews and opinions)
-- Key findings
+- Class review
-- Candidates for final solution
+- Modifications and improvements

-### Storyboard
+### Presentation

 #### Design influences/inspiration:
 The resources for this week's class greatly influence my approach to designing project II.
 Below are some highlight keypoints picked from different resources provided; these lessons reflect in the Project 2 results/draft.